yogsototh/Scratch/multi/blog/2010-07-09-Indecidabilities.md

 fr: De plus il leur est impossible d'avoir des mesures parfaites.
 fr: Je leur laisse cependant toutes libertés pour améliorer leur technologie et diminuer ces erreurs de mesures.

-en: As a God I like jokes.
+en: I am a God who likes jokes.
-en: The first joke I do it give them imperfect sense.
+en: The first joke I make to Ys is to make their sense imperfect.
-en: Furthermore I make my world such that it is absolutely not possible to make perfect precise measure.
+en: Furthermore it is not possible to make perfect precise measure in my world.
-en: I let them ameliorate their technology but there is a theoretical limits to the best precision they can access to.
+en: I let Ys ameliorate their technology but there is a theoretical limits to the best precision they can access to.

 fr: Les habitants de ce monde pensent que celui-ci est plat.
 fr: Certains d'entre eux pensent qu'il est possible de découvrir les règles du monde que j'ai créé.
 fr: Et bien que le jeu commence.

-en: These people believe their world is flat.
+en: I'd like to precise that these people believe their world is flat.
 en: Some believe it is possible to find the rules of their Universe.
-en: The game begins.
+en: Now, let the game begins.

 fr: Commençons par leur première leçon, _les erreurs causent de l'indécidabilité_.
 en: Let begin easily, _errors can cause undecidability_.